 Per 1 cup: 160 calories, 2 g fat (0 g saturated fat), 200 mg sodium, 33 g carbs (3 g fiber, 11 g sugar), 4 g protein

 Did you know that “multigrain” does not mean “whole grain?”
 It just means there is more than one type of grain in the product.
 In this instance, Quaker uses oats, corn, wheat, and rice—but they’re flours, not whole grains.
 Even worse, Quaker actually uses more sugar in this recipe than they use of three out of the four flours.
-On top of that, Quaker also adds oil-derived artificial colors, Yellow 5 and 6.
-For a better use of a Quaker product, click here for 25 Overnight Oats Recipies for Weight Loss.
+On top of that, Quaker also adds artificial colors, Yellow 5 and 6, to liven-up their dull-colored cereal.
+For a better use of a Quaker product, click here for 25 Overnight Oats Recipes for Weight Loss.